-- Seek information regarding the existence/ operation of the Co-op Ed programme in your School/ Department from its administrators.
+- Seek information regarding the existence/ operation of the Co-op Ed programme in your School from its administrators.

-- Participate in Co-op Ed Awareness sessions arranged by your School/ Department at the time stipulated.
+- Participate in Co-op Ed Awareness (Orientation) sessions arranged by your School at the time stipulated.

-- Participate in Employment Empowerment sessions arranged in collaboration with Career and Placement Unit or in the Professional Development Seminars hosted by your School.
+- Participate in Employment Empowerment sessions arranged in collaboration with the Career and Placement Unit or in the Professional Development Seminars hosted by your School.

 - Submit your résumé at the time stipulated by your School's Co-ordinator.

-- Consult regularly your School's/ Department's notice board for Co-op Ed updates.
+- Consult regularly your School's notice board for Co-op Ed updates.

 - Visit regularly the Co-op Ed Web Page for Co-op Ed updates.

 - Invest some time in reading the Co-op Ed Student Guide.